pavanpandya/pavanpandya/README.md

 ## I'm a Machine Learning Enthusiast, Developer, and a Student!!

-- 🧠 I’m currently learning more about Machine Learning.
+- 🧠 I’m currently learning more about Machine Learning and Deep Learning.
+- I'm currently working on Social Distance Detection project.
 - 🧑‍🤝‍🧑 Ready to collaborate with other for the projects.
 - 💬 Ask me about Python and Machine Learning.
-- 💯 2021 Goals: Contribute more to Open Source projects and Build some Great Projects.
+- 💯 2022 Goals: Focus more on problem solving and Build some Great Projects.
 - 📧 Reach me at [pavanpandya1311@gmail.com](mailto:pavanpandya1311@gmail.com)

 ### Connect with me: